mithrandyr/SimplySql/README.md

     $data = Invoke-SqlQuery -query "SELECT * FROM someTable" Close-SqlConnection

+See the [Wiki](https://github.com/mithrandyr/SimplySql/wiki) for more details

 ## Status
-Version 1.1.x is in the repository, supports SQL Server, SQLite, MySql, Oracle and PostGreSql.
+Version 1.3.x is in the repository, supports SQL Server, SQLite, MySql, Oracle and PostGreSql.
 Please note that this project is actively in development and should be considered beta, though perfectly usuable.

 It has been released to PowerShellGallery.
 Installation is as simple as

-    Install-Module SimplySql
+    Install-Module SimplySql -Scope CurrentUser

 This module requires PowerShell Version 5.0 or greater